 These side effects are typically temporary.
-If they’re persistent, they can be treatable.
+If they persist, they can be treatable.
 Be sure to follow your doctor’s instructions for care after the biopsy.
 This will greatly reduce your chance of infection.

 Complications from a biopsy are rare.
-The benefits of having your potentially cancerous lump inspected far outweigh any risk from the procedure.
+The benefits of having your potentially cancerous lump inspected far outweigh the risks from the procedure.

 The quicker breast cancer is detected, the faster treatment can begin.
 This will greatly improve your overall outlook and survival.

 Before your breast biopsy, tell your doctor about any allergies you may have, especially any history of allergic reactions to anesthesia.
-Also, tell your doctor about any medications you may be taking, including over-the-counter drugs such as aspirin or supplements.
-They may cause your blood to thin.
+Also, tell your doctor about any medications you may be taking, including over-the-counter drugs such as aspirin (which may cause your blood to thin) or supplements.

-If your doctor says you’ll be undergoing MRI, tell them about any electronic devices implanted in your body, such as a pacemaker.
+If your doctor recommends an MRI scan, tell them about any electronic devices implanted in your body, such as a pacemaker.
 Also, tell your doctor if you’re pregnant or concerned you may be pregnant.

 Consider wearing a bra to your appointment.
 You may be given a cold pack after the procedure to help with pain and inflammation.
 Your bra will help keep the cold pack in place.